Asian shares track Wall Street higher, oil prices retreat

 New Zealand’s central bank raised its benchmark interest rate on Wednesday.

-Hong Kong’s Hang Seng rose 0.4% to 21,448.61 and the Shanghai Composite index advanced 0.7% to 3,207.85 on reports that China’s central bank may ease policy to counter the blow to its slowing economy from pandemic-related shutdowns in major cities like Shanghai and Guangzhou.
+Hong Kong’s Hang Seng rose 0.8% to 21,549.12 and the Shanghai Composite index advanced 0.7% to 3,207.85 after the government indicated China’s central bank may ease policy to counter the blow to its slowing economy from pandemic-related shutdowns in major cities like Shanghai and Guangzhou.

-“Overall, there may be some relief with the positive moves in Wall Street, along with indications from the China authorities for further monetary easing.
-It was reported that China will cut banks’ reserve requirement ratio (RRR) or use other policy tools “at an appropriate time,” Jun Rong Yeap of IG said in a commentary.

 U.S. stock and bond markets face a shortened week and will be closed on Friday for the Good Friday holiday.